mdai/ml-lessons/README.md

 It’s easy to create run a Jupyter notebook on Google's Colab with free GPU use (time limited).
 Just add the Github jupyter notebook path to https://colab.research.google.com/notebook: select the "GITHUB" tab, and add the Lesson 1 URL: https://github.com/mdai/ml-lessons/blob/master/lesson1-xray-images-classification.ipynb

 And in order to use the GPU, in the notebook menu, go to Runtime -> Change runtime type -> switch to Python 3, and turn on GPU.
-See more [Colab tips](https://www.kdnuggets.com/2018/02/essential-google-colaboratory-tips-tricks.html)
+See more [colab tips.](https://www.kdnuggets.com/2018/02/essential-google-colaboratory-tips-tricks.html)

 ## Advanced: How to run on Google Cloud Platform with Deep Learning Images